-- At its inception in 2010 the program initially served three regional markets in Southern California.
+• At its inception in 2010 the program initially served three regional markets in Southern California.
 Today, EPHC serves 19 regional markets across the State.
 As this program has evolved Anthem has observed evidence that EPHC is changing the way providers interact with members, resulting in significant improvements in member experience.
 EPHC members report better access to urgent care, improved communication with their PCPs and attention to mental as well as physical well-being.
-Currently we have 21 larger Medical Groups/IPAs/Integrated Systems participating in our ACOs while 33smaller practices participate in our PCMH model.
-Our ACOs and PCMHs are responsible for coordinating the care of over 800K attributed Commercial PPO lives in California.
-Anthem continues to evaluate areas of opportunities and partnerships to expand the EPHC program. - 4.
-Diabetes Prevention Program Expansion - Data pending for the Enrollment with weight loss milestone attainment in Anthem CA Diabetes Prevention Program. - 5.
-Palliative Care Program - Anthem has a robust palliative care program for our commercial members that launched in 2018 and is monitored for continuous quality improvement.
-With our partner Aspire Health, palliative care services are provided to members with advanced illness with a life expectancy of 12 months or less. - Palliative care services are provided by palliative certified and experienced physicians, social workers and nurse practitioners - The program includes claims based identification of eligible members, multi-channel engagement outreach to both member and their physician, and implementation of palliative support appropriate for the member's needs.
+Currently we have 26 larger Medical Groups/IPAs/Integrated Systems participating in our ACOs while 27 smaller practices participate in our PCMH model.
+Our ACOs and PCMHs are responsible for coordinating the care of over 1 Million attributed Commercial PPO lives in California.
+Anthem continues to evaluate areas of opportunities and partnerships to expand the EPHC program.

+5. Palliative Care Program

+- Anthem has a robust palliative care program for our commercial members that launched in 2018 and is monitored for continuous quality improvement.
+With our partner Aspire Health, palliative care services are provided to members with advanced illness with a life expectancy of 12 months or less. - Palliative care services are provided by palliative certified and experienced physicians, social workers and nurse practitioners - The program includes claims based identification of eligible members, multichannel engagement outreach to both member and their physician, and implementation of palliative support appropriate for the member's needs.
 Both telephonic and home based palliative care are offered depending on the situation. - Additionally, direct referrals for these services are encouraged from Anthem case managers, Medical Directors as well as from treating providers.
 Clinical referral guidelines are available to identify members appropriate for these services.